Spark plug wires, also known as ignition wires, are essential vehicle components. They help transfer current from the coil to the spark plug.

 There’s an excellent way to test a spark plug.
 I saw it on Quora, and I’ve tried it personally.

-All you need to do is run your car engine at night when the darkness is optimal, then watch out for a current(electricity) leak on the insulators that wrap the wires.
+You need only run your car engine at night when the darkness is optimal, then watch out for a current(electricity) leak in the insulators that wrap the wires.

-The main goal is to detect cracks and unrouted electrical current that’ll come in contact with the engine’s metal parts, causing misfiring.
+The main goal is to detect cracks and unrouted electrical currents that could contact the engine’s metal parts and cause misfiring.

-You can now use black tape to clothe the openings as a temporary fix.
+As a temporary fix, you can use black tape to cover the openings.
 You can also get a spark plug wire replacement.

 Conclusion